 The table above shows the design life of the overhead switchgear assets.
 However, this is often not the driving factor for replacing the asset.
-The longevity of each piece of equipment is influenced by other factors including the operating environment, the number of operations completed, maintenance completed throughout the life of the equipment, etc. This results in the retention of equipment within our network beyond their design life as long as the asset is serviceable and can be operated safely.
+The longevity of each piece of equipment is influenced by other factors including the operating environment, the number of operations completed, and maintenance completed throughout the life of the equipment.
+This results in the retention of equipment within our network beyond their design life if the asset is serviceable and can be operated safely.

-Figure 12-24 summarises the population and age of our overhead switchgear (Vector notes the level of data error is approximately 10%).
+Figure 12-27 summarises the population and age of our overhead switchgear (Vector notes the level of data error is approximately 10% and the population data consistency is being continually refined).

-FIGURE 12.24: DISTRIBUTION SWITCHGEARS FLEET AGE PROFILE
+FIGURE 12-27: DISTRIBUTION SWITCHGEARS FLEET AGE PROFILE